 Sales Navigator is a premium tool for LinkedIn, by LinkedIn.
-It helps you search for pre-qualified leads.
-There are filters like company size and industry, allowing you to narrow down your search for only the best leads for your business.
+It helps your inside sales reps search for pre-qualified leads.
+There are filters like company size and industry, allowing you to narrow down your search for only the best leads for your inside sales needs.

 It’s free for 30 days.
 Use it to push lead gen and see whether the tool works for you before paying a cent.

 If your process doesn’t make room for manually chasing leads on LinkedIn, Dux-Soup might be for you.

 Use it to automatically strike up conversations and start your inside sales efforts with your prospects, engaging only with active prospects.

 It eliminates time-wasters and allows your lead gen team to perform at their optimum efficiency.

 They have a starter plan which is free – forever.
 The premium packages are $11.25 or $41.25 per user per month.

 Driving thousands of leads to your door automatically, LinkedIn Helper automates your LInkedIn lead gen for your inside sales reps.
 Auto-mailing and responding software generates leads for your inside sales without you lifting a finger.